Firstview, Colorado

-Firstview is an unincorporated community in Cheyenne County, Colorado.
-It is on U.S. Highway 40; the nearest city is Cheyenne Wells.
+Firstview is an unincorporated community in Cheyenne County, Colorado, United States.
+It is located along U.S. Highway 40; the nearest city is Cheyenne Wells.

+History

+The town was laid out in 1911.
+It was named for the spot where travelers got their first glimpse of Pikes Peak, 135 mi to the west.

+Geography

 The geographic coordinates of Firstview are roughly the antipodes of the coordinates of Île Saint-Paul, a French island in the Indian Ocean.
 This island is one of only three land areas with antipodes in the contiguous United States.

-The town was laid out in 1911.
-It was named for the spot where travelers got their first glimpse of Pikes Peak, 135 mi to the west.